Pals: A Magnificent Medieval Village

 Coastal town – well, almost!

-Situated just a few kilometres inland from the sea, Pals is a well-preserved medieval village that traces its origins back to at least the 7th century.
-In fact, its name suggests possible ancient Roman origins as “Pals” derives from “Palus” which meant ‘swampy place’ or ‘marshland’ in Latin.
-The earliest recorded documentary evidence relating to a castle with a tower dates back to the year 889, so we know that the town is at least 1130 years old.
+Situated just a few kilometres inland from the sea, Pals is a well-preserved medieval village that dates back to at least the 7th century.
+Its name suggests possible ancient Roman origins as “Pals” derives from “Palus”, which meant ‘swampy place’ or ‘marshland’ in Latin.
+The earliest recorded documentary evidence relating to a castle with a tower dates back to the year 889, indicating that the town is at least 1135 years old.

-A castle was built on the highest point of the town on a rocky hill called Mont Aspre and so commanded views of the surrounding countryside.
-In 1293 the town was granted a market – a very big deal in those days – and walls were built around the town around the same period to improve its defences during some local conflicts.
+A castle was built on the highest point of the village on a rocky hill called Mont Aspre, and so commanded views of the surrounding countryside.
+In 1293, the town was granted a market, a significant development at the time, and walls were built around the village during the same period to enhance its defences during local conflicts.

-About a century later, the walls were further fortified – as they were in many coastal towns – for fear of the dreaded Pirates of the Mediterranean, especially those from North Africa.
-To this end, Pals was given a pretty hefty loan of 40,000 solidus by King Martín of Aragón in 1401 to enlarge its walls and moats.
-It is worth noting that Pals was quite a bit closer to the coast then than it is now.
+About a century later, the walls were further fortified, as they were in many coastal towns, for fear of the dreaded Pirates of the Mediterranean, especially those from North Africa.
+To this end, Pals was given a substantial loan of 40,000 solidi by King Martín of Aragón in 1401 to enlarge its walls and moats.
+It’s worth noting that Pals was quite a bit closer to the coast than it is now.

 The town is still in the same place, obviously, but the sea has gradually retreated over 2km since about 1300, and so the pirate threat was very real back then.
-It used to have six towers when the castle was at its largest, and four of those towers are still standing today.
+It originally had six towers when the castle was at its largest, and four of those towers still stand today.

 An aerial view of the Church of St. Peter in Pals